hamid-bolouri/superSOM/README.md

 ### How to use superSOM

 superSOM describes an approach to automated gating developed for a particular use-case.
 It is not a general-purpose R/Bioc package.
-The code in this repository is intended as an example implementation of the underlying idea and can be used as a strating point for future applications.
+The code in this repository is intended as an example implementation of the underlying idea and can be used as a starting point for future applications.